blacklightpy/vaultofknowledge/Shaiva vs Vaishnava.md

 > Greater than the great is Brahma, greater still than that great one is Hari, even greater than this one is Shiva.
 >
 > - Rig Veda Khila, Shiva Sankalpa Suktam, 18th Rch

+Mantras 1-6 of the 34th chapter of Vajasaneyi Samhita (Madhyayaana) of Shukla Yajur Veda:
+>